 UK farmers receive around €4 billion per year under the EU’s Common Agricultural Policy (CAP).
 In any Brexit scenario, the UK will leave the CAP when it leaves the EU.
 But what happens to farm payments in the event of a no deal Brexit?

-This insight sets out the Government’s plans to continue to pay farmers after exit day and the legal measures to enable this to happen.
+This Insight – which has been updated following the Queen’s Speech – sets out the Government’s plans to continue to pay farmers after exit day and the legal measures to enable this to happen.

 Farm payments after Brexit